Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

 \subsubsection{Quantum-enhanced factor}

-To show the enhancement between the case of quantum and classical method, here we defined the quantum-enhanced factor (QEF) of $Q=\mathcal{F}_q/\mathcal{F}_c$ \cite{england2019quantum,allen2020approaching,whittaker2017absorption}.
-According to Eq.\ref{FI1}, the QEF always had the same behavior even the estimation parameter changed.
+To show the enhancement between the quantum case and the classical method, here we define the quantum-enhanced factor (QEF) of $Q=\mathcal{F}_q/\mathcal{F}_c$ \cite{england2019quantum,allen2020approaching,whittaker2017absorption}.
+According to Eq.\ref{FI1}, the QEF always has the same behavior even when the estimation parameter is changed.
 Considering Eq.\ref{FcT} and Eq.\ref{FqT}, the QEF in our case can be expressed as

-In FIG.\ref{Fig4}, we show the FI for transmission estimation in both quantum and classical cases and QEF without a technical loss ($\eta=1$).
+FIG.\ref{Fig4} shows the FI for transmission estimation in both the quantum and classical cases and the QEF without a technical loss ($\eta=1$).
 Here we can observe that, in the low transmission region ($T\approx0$), $\mathcal{F}_q\approx\mathcal{F}_c$ and both approaches to $\infty$.
-This behavior can be understood by the following physical picture since the photon number distribution of output in both quantum and classical cases are dominated by the vacuum state when $T\approx0$, the contrast between input and output photon number distribution was close.
-Therefore, that has the almost same value of FI in both cases, which results in $Q\approx1$ in a low transmission region.
-For the high transmission region ($T\approx1$), since the photon number distribution of classical (coherent) state has a larger variance than comparing with the quantum case (single-photon Fock state) of defined photon number, the measurement by photon counting in classical case exists the higher fluctuation in the high transmission region, and therefore we can observe a high quantum enhancement in the high transmission region.
-An interesting situation is shown in the quantum case at $T=0.5$.
-In this case, the output photon number distribution becomes well-distributed which corresponds to the largest variance of output photon number distribution of quantum case, therefore, the FI has the lowest value at this point.
+This behavior can be understood by the following physical picture: since the photon number distribution of the output in both the quantum and classical cases is dominated by the vacuum state when $T\approx0$, the contrast between the input and output photon number distribution is close.
+Therefore, the value of FI is almost the same in both cases, which results in $Q\approx1$ in the low transmission region.
+For the high transmission region ($T\approx1$).
+Since the photon number distribution of the classical (coherent) state has a larger variance than in the quantum case (single-photon Fock state) of defined photon numbers, the measurement obtained by photon counting in a classical case has higher fluctuation in the high transmission region, and therefore we can observe a high quantum enhancement in the high transmission region.
+An interesting situation occurs in the quantum case at $T=0.5$.
+In this case, the output photon number distribution becomes well-distributed which corresponds to the largest variance of the output photon number distribution of the quantum case, therefore, the FI has the lowest value at this point.